opensourcepledge/opensourcepledge.com/CONTRIBUTING.md

 Remember that a corresponding `minimal.svg.license` file must also be added.

+For the logo to actually show up on the homepage, you also need to edit `MemberLogoBoard.astro` to put it in an appropriate place.
+Check if giving the `maxHeight` property a specific value will make the new logo fit in better from a visually proportional point of view.

 ### Additional Information

 When onboarding members, we will receive logo files for those members.
 Make sure to contribute these logo files, and any